DACA LAWYER IN NEW JERSEY

 Can I apply for new DACA or a DACA Renewal?

-New DACA applications will not be accepted, and any pending first-time applications for DACA will be refunded and rejected.
-In 2020, to be eligible for DACA, you must be applying for renewal of DACA benefits or have had DACA benefits in the past that have since expired.
+New DACA applications will not be accepted, and any pending first-time applications for DACA will be refunded and rejected if filed after July 16, 2021.
+Therefore we can only accept applicants who are applying for renewal of their DACA benefits.

 Not Eligible for DACA?
 There Are Alternatives!

 If you are not eligible , you may be eligible for another status!
 For example, if a DACA holder obtains advance parole, travels and is admitted to the US that admission would be considered a lawful entry.
 Thereafter, if the DACA holder married a US Citizen or has a child over the age of 21 they can immediately apply for a green card from within the US.